-You don’t have to listen very hard to hear someone say, “my dog loves to please me, my dog is so loyal”, or conversely “I wish my dog was more loyal, I wish he wanted to please me”.
-I’m not quite sure the root of these sentiments, where is Chrysti the Wordsmith when you need her!
+I hear on the daily – my dog loves to please me, my dog is so loyal, or conversely I wish my dog was more loyal, I wish he wanted to please me.

-Now I have seen that butter soft Golden Retriever, with big beautiful brown bedroom eyes, They appear to melt into their owners, follow them around adoringly, look deep into their owners eyes, UNTIL, the rabbit goes by, see ya!
+Now I have seen that butter soft Golden Retriever, with big beautiful brown bedroom eyes, they appear to melt into their owners, follow them around adoringly, look deep into their owners eyes, UNTIL, the rabbit goes by, see ya!
 Pit Bulls can be the same.
 I’ve seen Pit Bulls look like they want to crawl inside their owners skin they love them so much, they just can’t get close enough, can’t get enough contact, can’t look into that human face without turning into a virtual jelly bean, UNTIL, the ball comes out, THROW IT!

-Is there in fact such a thing as a loyal dog, a dog who is genetically pre disposed to pleasing another species?
+Is there in fact such a thing as a loyal dog, a dog who is genetically pre-disposed to pleasing another species?
 I don’t know.
 I think more than genetics it is the rare pairing of just the right dog with just the right person, and magic, it happens.

 So here is my current line up of dogs.
 This is who they are and what they came to the planet with.
 I love them for who they are, not what I need them to be.

 Franny – She is my partner, she is not a taker, and only a giver every once in awhile.

 She does not require me to support her emotionally or physically, she has good confidence, and great instincts.

 Franny does lay next to me when I am not feeling well or when I am particularly tired.
 She likes to check in with me, particularly in the evenings.
 She has a slight guarding quality so she will step in front of me at home if there is something outside that causes her concern.